 Emphasis of Matter

-As discussed in Note 13 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Center.
-We did not modify our opinion regarding this matter.
+As discussed in Note 11 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Center.
+Our opinion is not modified with respect to this matter.